EricSamsonCarto/LandSurfaceTemperature_Landsat8/README.md

   <p align="center">
     An ArcGIS Pro Arcpy toolbox that estimates land surface temperature using Landsat 8 bands.<br>
+    Additionally, it will also calculate NDVI, MNDWI, and NDISI.
     FOR MORE INFORMATION, Visit the Project Description Page:<br>
   <a href='https://ericsamson.com/Python/LandSurfaceTemp/LandSurfaceTemperature.html'>Land Surface Temperature</a>
   </p>